apache/druid/docs/data-management/cascading-reindexing.md

 ### Web console

 In the web console, go to the **Datasources** view and click **Edit compaction config** for a datasource.
-If your cluster has compaction supervisors enabled, the dialog includes a **Template type** dropdown.
+If your cluster has compaction supervisors enabled, the dialog includes a **Template type** drop-down.
 Select **Cascading reindexing** to configure the template, including default partitioning, skip offsets, and reindexing rules.

 ### API